bufbuild/docs.buf.build/docs/breaking/configuration.md

   - `v\d+p\d+(alpha|beta)\d*`
   - `v\d+test.*`

-For example, if this option is set, the following packages will be ignored:
+For example, if this option is set, the following packages are ignored:

   - `foo.bar.v1alpha`
   - `foo.bar.v1alpha1`